Collaboration, solidarity, and abundance

-How can we fund, resource and sustain our work and movements in ways that energize us, strengthen our organizing, and build community?
-The Resourcing and Sustaining our Movements Track will investigate and examine grassroots fundraising how-tos, self and community care strategies, alternative economic models (i.e. co-ops, gift economies, etc.), grassroots entrepreneurship and the role of media, art and technology in supporting it all.
-Through participatory workshops, one-on-one consulting, skill shares, and peer networking spaces, we will explore how to grow the resources we need for our movements and communities to thrive.
-This track will offer helpful strategies, whether you are starting a collective or small business, working as an independent artist, running a non-profit or working outside of traditional non-profit structures.
-We will walk away with new fundraising ideas, relationships, and the spirit of collaboration, solidarity, and abundance.
+How can we resource and sustain our work and movements in ways that energize us, strengthen our organizing, question capitalism and wealth, and build community power?
+The Resourcing and Sustaining our Movements track will look at grassroots and foundation fundraising how-tos, self and community care strategies, alternative economic models (i.e. co-ops, gift economies, etc.), grassroots entrepreneurship, and the role of media, art and technology in supporting it all.
+Through participatory workshops, storytelling panels, skill shares, and peer networking spaces, we will explore how to mobilize the resources (people, time, money, skills, land, and care) we need for our movements and communities to adapt and thrive.
+We will leave with new fundraising ideas, new ways to move resources, relationships, and the spirit of collaboration, solidarity, and abundance.

-Coordinators of this track are Crystal Middlestadt, Jax Gil, Sophia Softky, Tanya Mote, and Joy Messinger.
+Coordinators of this track are Crystal Middlestadt, Tanya Mote, Joy Messinger, Aghilah Nadaraj, Devi Peacock, and KP Pestaño.

 Call for Participation

-Are you an artist, entrepreneur, or collective with tips and tools for resourcing your work?
+Would you like to share grassroots fundraising strategies or alternative economic models that support movement building work over the long-haul?
+Are you an artist, entrepreneur, or collective with tips and tools for resourcing and sustaining your work?
 Do you have creative ways of generating income and resources for social justice to share with others?

 We are looking for hands-on workshops, strategy sessions, and meet-ups that:

-- Share stories, skills, and best practices on grassroots fundraising, resourcing and sustaining cultural and artistic work, giving circles, self and community care, social media strategies, and more.
+Share stories, skills, and best practices on grassroots fundraising, resourcing and sustaining cultural and artistic work, giving circles and community resource sharing, self and community care, social media strategies for resource development, alternative economies, strengthening organization and group policies and infrastructure, and more

-- Provide tools and hands-on exploration of developing business plans for artists and entrepreneurs, data mapping for grassroots fundraising, crafting your funding plan, “pitch” or brand.
+Provide tools, practice space, and share skills for developing business plans for artists & entrepreneurs, managing data and databases for grassroots fundraising, crafting your funding plan, "pitch" or identity, and more

-- Explore and highlight fundraising as a tool for movement building, legacies of giving in communities of color, closing the wealth divide, cooperative and local economic models, ways to address challenges fundraisers face.
+Explore and highlight fundraising as a tool for movement building, legacies of giving in communities of color, closing the wealth divide, cooperative and local economic models, and the ways to address challenges fundraisers face

 If resourcing and sustainability resonate with you, we want to hear about the work you are doing.